JohnMartin0301/JohnMartin0301/README.md

 </p>

 ## 📌 About Me
-- I'm a Computer Engineering graduate and currently an Associate Software Engineer specializing in Application & Cloud Support within Infrastructure Engineering.
+- I’m a Computer Engineering graduate currently working on Windows server infrastructure and cloud environments.
+I build and maintain systems used in real production.
+I enjoy building tools and automations that reduce manual work and improve efficiency.
+- I use Python to develop tools and automate repetitive tasks, and I work with Flask and FastAPI for backend development.
+I also have experience building systems that connect software and hardware, including IoT projects using Arduino and ESP32.
-- I’m passionate about solving real-world problems through code and building efficient systems whether in software development or automation using IoT technologies like Arduino and ESP32.
+- I also have experience building systems that connect software and hardware, backed by my Computer Engineering background, including IoT projects using Arduino and ESP32.
-- I'm always willing to learn new technologies and expand my skill set to stay updated as technology continues to advance.
-I strive to contribute to impactful projects while continuously improving as a software engineer.
+- I focus on building real-world solutions that improve system efficiency and reduce repetitive manual work.

 ## 📊 GitHub Trophies